FidesInnova/zkiot-rust/README.md

 # zk-IoT

 ## Overview

-The `zk-IoT` project focuses on a function-hiding functional commitment zero-knowledge proof (ZKP) scheme.
-This scheme is composed of a tuple `(Setup, Commit, Eval)` and leverages the following three core protocols:
+In this page, we will review function-hiding functional commitment zero-knowledge proof (ZKP) scheme.
+This scheme is a tuple `(Setup, Commit, Eval)` that utilizes three protocols:

 1. **Polynomial Commitment Scheme**
 2. **Proof of Function Relation (PFR)**